Follow

 The manual SBGR workflows require instructors to review the assessment evidence and then use their professional judgement to assess the mastery of the learner for a particular learning standard or strand.
 This, however, would require instructors reviewing all the assessments, and then assessing mastering for all standards, and then for all strands, which in some cases could be a time consuming activity.

 In order to reduce some of this effort that instructors need to put in, we have mastery automation logic for SBGR workflows.
 The mastery automation logic calculates the automation mastery based on the scores received by the learners on their last three graded assessments that are ordered on the basis of their deadlines (deadline (in case of assignment) and Test date (in case of an Offline test)).
-As an instructor, you can override the mastery record, if required.
+As an instructor, you can manually override the mastery record, if required.

 • Assessments that doesn't have a deadline date/test date will not be considered for mastery.